Business Loans You Can Get Without a Personal Guarantee

 Can I Get an SBA Loan Without a Personal Guarantee?

-SBA loans are guaranteed by the US Small Business Administration, which develops the guidelines for lenders who make these loans.
+SBA loans are made by financial institutions and guaranteed by the US Small Business Administration, which develops the guidelines for lenders who make these loans.
 Most SBA loans require a personal guarantee from each owner with at least 20% ownership in the business.
 The lender may require a personal guarantee from those with smaller ownership.
 In addition, a spouse will be required to provide a personal guarantee if he or she owns at least 5% of the business and that ownership combined with their spouse’s ownership totals at least 20% of the business.

 The SBA also makes disaster loans directly to borrowers affected by natural disasters.
 Personal guarantees are not required for smaller SBA disaster loans.